How It Works

 JOIN BETA

 The Math Academy curriculum and pedagogy leverage cutting-edge cognitive learning theory.
 Why?
 Because it’s been studied extensively, backed up and proven to work.
 We aren’t providing edu-tainment.
 This isn’t enrichment.
+We teach math as if we were training a professional athlete or musician, or anyone looking to acquire a skill to the highest degree possible.
 This is real work for a student who is serious about learning math.
 We expect every student using our system to actually master the material, and do it efficiently and effectively.

 Solving Bloom’s 2-Sigma Problem